kube-zen/zen-watcher/docs/INGESTER_API.md

 ### `informer`

-Use for Kubernetes resources (CRDs, ConfigMaps, Pods, etc.) that you want to watch.
+Use for Kubernetes resources (CRDs, ConfigMaps, Events, Pods, etc.) that you want to watch.

 **When to use:**
+- Watching custom CRDs for events (Trivy, Kyverno, cert-manager, etc.)
 - Watching ConfigMaps for batch scan results (Checkov, Kube-Bench, etc.)
-- Watching custom CRDs for events
+- Watching native Kubernetes Events
 - Watching any Kubernetes resource for changes

-**Example:**
+**Example 1: Watching ConfigMaps**
 ```yaml
 spec:
   source: checkov